odersky/sips/drafts/inlinemacros.md

 ## Inline Reductions

-The compiler will do the following rewritings when encountering certain patterns of code outside the bodies of inline values and inline methods.
+The compiler will do the following rewritings when encountering certain patterns of code outside the bodies of inline methods.
-When these patterns of code appear inside the aforementioned constructs, they will be ignored by the inliner and processed by the compiler as usual.
+When these patterns of code appear inside inline methods, they will be ignored by the inliner and processed by the compiler as usual.

 1. If `prefix.f[Ts](args1)...(argsN)` refers to a fully applied inline